phreda4/r3d4/README.md

 ## Help registers facility

-Registers for keep values to traverse memory and read, copy or fill values
+Registers to traverse memory and read, copy or fill values

 ```
 >A	| a --